Gingko Bioworks, valued at $15B, begins trading today: Here’s how their business works – TechCrunch

 Kelly, who often uses language borrowed from computing to describe his company, likens DNA to code.
 Gingko, he says, aims to “program cells like you can program computers.”
 Ultimately, those cells can be used to make stuff: like fragrances, flavors, materials, drugs or food products.

 The biggest lingering question over Gingko, ever since the SPAC deal was announced, has centered on its massively high valuation.
-When Moderna, now a household name thanks to its Covid-19 vaccines, went public in 2018, the company was valued at $7.5 billion.
+When Moderna, now a household name thanks to its COVID-19 vaccines, went public in 2018, the company was valued at $7.5 billion.
 Gingko’s valuation is double that number.

 “I think that surprises people to be honest,” Kelly says.